 The Ability Programme provides funding to local, regional and national projects in the Republic of Ireland that focus on bringing young people with disabilities between the ages of 15 and 29 closer to the labour market.

 The programme targets young people who are not currently work ready using a range of person-centred supports.
 This type of work assists young people to identify and follow progression routes based on both their potential and their needs.
 As a result, the programme promotes positive pathways into education, training and employment for participants.

-Ability has an overall budget of up to €16m from 2018-2021 and is co-financed by the European Social Fund (ESF) and the Department of Employment Affairs and Social Protection (DEASP), and administerd by Pobal.
+Ability has an overall budget of up to €16m from 2018 to 2021, is co-financed by the European Social Fund (ESF) and the Department of Employment Affairs and Social Protection (DEASP), and administered by Pobal.